When is The HOPweek?

 I have a disability.
 Can I still participate?

 Yes, just let us know when you register for the week!
 We will make sure that you are in a group with guides that know how to deal with your disability.
 In addition, you can decide for yourself in which activity you participate or not.
-It is, however, important to let your guides know so that he/she knows where you are.
-If you have any questions, you can contact Commissioner Wijke Zimmerman at email@example.com or +31 (0) 70800 9980.
+It is, however, important to let your guides know so that they know where you are.
+If you have any questions, you can contact Commissioner Johanna Philipp at email@example.com or +31 (0) 70800 9980.

 I have an allergy or diabetes.
 Can I still participate?

 Yes!
-It is important to let us know when you are registering for the week so that we can take it into account when organisng the meals.
+It is important to let us know when you are registering for the week so that we can take it into account when organising the meals.
 We will try as much as we can to accommodate your allergy or diabetes.
 In the case we are not able to, we will find an appropriate solution.
-If you have any questions, you can contact Commissioner Wijke Zimmerman at firstname.lastname@example.org or +31 (0) 70800 9980.
+If you have any questions, you can contact Commissioner Johanna Philipp at firstname.lastname@example.org or +31 (0) 70800 9980.

 Can I practice my religion during the week?

 Yes, everyone has the freedom to practice their religion during the week.
 It is important, however, to let your guide know in case you cannot participate in certain activities.
-If you like us to know in advance or if we need to take into account special wishes, you can let us know in your registration for the week or you can contact Commissioner Wijke Zimmerman at email@example.com or +31 (0) 70800 9980.
+If you like us to know in advance or if we need to take into account special wishes, you can let us know in your registration for the week or you can contact Commissioner Johanna Philipp at email@example.com +31 (0) 70800 9980.

 My child is younger than 18, can they still participate?